SmitSutariya0205/kaggle-ml-notebooks/README.md

-# 📚 Machine‑Learning Projects by **Smit Sutariya**
+# 📚 Machine Learning Projects by **Smit Sutariya**

 Welcome to my personal collection of ML notebooks.
-Each notebook is **self‑contained**: load the data, follow the preprocessing pipeline, train the model(s), and review the results/visualisations.
+Each notebook is **self-contained**: load the data, follow the preprocessing pipeline, train the model(s), and review the results/visualisations.

 ---